 Providing maximum access to the collections was – and is – key to achieving AAA’s goal of becoming the premier resource on art history for researchers, historians and the public.
 Richardson and Fleischman could never have imagined the advent of the internet and its power to connect people and information across the world. …

-Among numerous prestigious organizations, Crowley Imaging has had the privilege to digitize collections from several Presidential libraries.
+Among numerous prestigious organizations, Crowley Digitization Services has had the privilege to digitize collections from several Presidential libraries.
 Two recent projects encompassed the digitization of papers and manuscript scanning of materials from the estates of Presidents Washington and Franklin Delano Roosevelt. …

 In July 2006, Fran O’Donnell and the Andover-Harvard Theological Library (AHTL) received a letter from the United States Holocaust Memorial Museum (the Museum) asking to explore the possibility of digitizing and microfilming the records of the Unitarian and Universalist Service Committees archived at Harvard Divinity School. …